Mediterranea Saving Humans

-Mediterranea Saving Humans APS is a "civil society platform" making connections between existing networks and individuals and a "non governmental project".
-Though it is similar to the many NGOs operating in the Mediterranean it is not actually an NGO, it brings together heterogeneous organizations and individuals, secular and religious, social and cultural, unions and political, who have decided to take a stand against the deaths and the human rights violations committed daily in the Mediterranean Sea.
-It was founded in 2018 to keep watch of the situation in the Mediterrean sea and to save lives in difficulty after the majority of other NGOs were not able to act due the legal obstacles created by the Italian authorities.
-The group coordinates the search and rescue operations of the ships Mare Jonio and Alex which sail under the Italian flag.
+Mediterranea Saving Humans APS is an Italian "civil society platform" that carries out rescue operations in the Mediterranean sea.
+Though it is similar to the many NGOs operating in the Mediterranean it is not actually an NGO, it brings together heterogeneous organizations and individuals, secular and religious, social and cultural, unions and political, who decided to take a stand against the deaths and the human rights violations committed daily in the Mediterranean Sea.
+It was founded in 2018 to keep watch of the situation in the Mediterranean sea and to save lives in difficulty after the majority of other NGOs were not able to act due the legal obstacles created by the Italian authorities.
+The group coordinates the search and rescue operations of the ships Mare Jonio, Mediterranea (formerly Sea-Eye 4) and Alex which sail under the Italian flag.
 The project also has the support of the German association Sea-Watch and the Spanish Proactiva Open Arms.
 It has carried out several search and rescue operations in the Central Mediterranean Sea with the ship Mare Jonio.
 Recognition of the work of Mediterranea has come from Pope Francis.

-Operations
+History

+Mediterranea Saving Humans was born as an activist project in 2018, originally called Operation Mediterranean.
+The platform was launched by activists Luca Casarini, Beppe Caccia, Alessandro Metz, with the first financial contributions from the philosopher Michael Hardt, financial broker and writer Guido Maria Brera, Associazione Ricreativa e Culturale Italiana (ARCI), and the Italian political party Sinistra Italiana.
+Mare Jonio is the first rescue ship in the Mediterranean to fly an Italian flag and cannot legally be refused entry to an Italian port.
+The Mediterranea project was not born as a humanitarian project, but a political project to challenge anti-migrant policies and the aggressive racism in Italy, Europe and beyond.

+In 2025 the Sea-Eye charity decided that operation of Sea-Eye 4 was economically no longer viable to operate under the Piantedosi-rules and it was handed over to Mediterranea Saving Humans.